Dominikdeimel/mi-web-technologien-beiboot-ss2020-AnleAnja/readme.md

 # Contribution Guide

-The following contents are meant to provide an understanding of the contribution to the **mi-web-technologien-beiboot-ss2020-AnleAnja** Repository and should include all required information.
+The following contents are meant to provide an understanding of the contribution to the **mi-web-technologien-beiboot-ss2020-AnleAnja** repository and should include all required information.

 ## About